 Limitations

-Due to the limited availability of computational resources (only one A100 GPU on Google Colab), I could not test out models with a larger number of trainable parameters due to the shortage of memory and the unacceptable long training time.
+Due to the limited availability of computational resources (only one A100 GPU on Google Colab), we could not test out models with a larger number of trainable parameters due to the shortage of memory and the unacceptable long training time.
 The research was solely done on video games where feature extraction is straightforward, and the game play is not complex.
 Therefore, this research might not apply to the more complex games where the current game state cannot be solely represented via a tensor consisting of a few numbers.
 Furthermore, the games all have straightforward reward function designs, and the reward functions of the games were specifically designed to ease the training process and to make the rewards less sparse.
-In games where there reward of the game is sparse or difficult to compute, such as when the target of the game was to accomplish specific target tasks, the reinforcement learning method might fail to learn to play the game effectively.
+In games where the reward of the game is sparse or difficult to compute, such as when the target of the game was to accomplish specific target tasks, the reinforcement learning method might fail to learn to play the game effectively.
 The game also only focused on games where the player is facing a single enemy AI or environment.

-Future works
+Future work

 The work can be extended to games where players are set a specific target to beat instead of just playing a set enemy or environment.
 For example, this can be extended to games where the player is asked to complete certain tasks.
 These games would be much harder to model since there is usually not a way to easily describe the tasks using numbers.